LIGO Detector Characterization in the first half of the fourth Observing run: Data Quality for Astrophysical Searches

 \begin{itemize} \item Incorrect line subtraction for the LHO or LLO, generally at the start of lock stretches. \item Parametric instability mode~\cite{ParametricInstability} rung up and severely impacting data shortly before causing lockloss.
-This issue occurred infrequently in both \ac{LIGO} interferometers in O4a and also occurred in the third Observing run~\citep{LIGO:2021ppb}. \item A servo causing severe issues with squeezing \cite{LIGOO4Detector:2023wmz} at LHO. \item Violin modes~\cite{ViolinMode}, {\it i.e.} resonances of the mirror suspension fibers, rung up severely at LLO, in one case leading directly to distorted strain data followed by lockloss, and in another case causing issues with data calibration. \item Observing mode was defined incorrectly in either \ac{LIGO} interferometer early in the ER15 Engineering run prior to O4a. \item Observing mode was defined but $h(t)$ data was not stored permanently due to technical issues. \end{itemize}
+This issue occurred infrequently in both \ac{LIGO} interferometers in O4a and also occurred in the third Observing run~\citep{LIGO:2021ppb}. \item A servo causing severe issues with squeezing \cite{LIGOO4Detector:2023wmz} at LHO. \item Violin modes~\cite{ViolinMode} rung up severely at LLO, in one case leading directly to distorted strain data followed by lockloss, and in another case causing issues with data calibration. \item Observing mode was defined incorrectly in either \ac{LIGO} interferometer early in the ER15 Engineering run prior to O4a. \item Observing mode was defined but $h(t)$ data was not stored permanently due to technical issues. \end{itemize}